EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 The different types are required as the required parameters differ.
 It is also possible for the user to define new subtypes of `InvestmentData` if they require additional parameters for including investments in capacities of technologies.

-### `GeneralInvData` subtypes
+### `AbstractInvData` subtypes

-`GeneralInvData` is used to add the required investment data to the individual technology capacities.
+`AbstractInvData` is used to add the required investment data to the individual technology capacities.
-The subtypes of `GeneralInvData` are used for all technologies, that is nodes and transmission modes.
+The subtypes of `AbstractInvData` are used for all technologies, that is nodes and transmission modes.

 The following fields have to be added for all provided types: